Nsustain/.github/profile/README.md

-One way of doing this would be setting up an email server on the VPS we just got, but we don't need such complexity.
+One way of doing this would be setting up an email server on the VPS we just got, but we didn't need such complexity.
 All our email needs were such that just using an email forwarding service would meet all our needs.